 3. Approval – After completion of the structure, a Municipal officer will inspect the structure to ensure that it is built as per the approved plan.
 If it covers all the criteria as per the plan, the building receives a completion certificate.
 This is to ensure safety of the building in the long run.

+House Of Hiranandani would like to inform you that we follow every norm in the process of construction for all our projects.
+We developed our apartments in Bangalore or the plots in Hyderabad following the best construction standards.
 We hope this video helps you to better understand the processes that goes into building a new construction and enables you to make a better informed buying decision.